Vichna Kaplan: Biography

+Early life

 Vichna Eisen was born in Slonim, Russian Empire, around 1913.
 Her parents, Ephraim Yehoshua Eisen and Merreh Gittel Lubchansky, daughter of Rabbi Chaim Leib Lubchansky, the Rav of Baronovitch, both died before her eleventh birthday.
 She and her brother Dovid were raised by their aunt and uncle, Rabbi Yisroel Yaakov Lubchansky, mashgiach ruchani of the Baranovitch yeshiva, who were childless.

 Vichna applied to the Bais Yaakov Teachers Seminary in Kraków at the age of 16.
 Her application was rejected because she lacked a government-recognized high school diploma; her uncle had not allowed her to attend the non-religious gymnasium school.
 She wrote to Sarah Schenirer and was accepted to the seminary after taking private lessons to earn her diploma.
 Since the Lubchanskys could not afford to pay tuition, she also received a scholarship from the school.
 Lauded for her "superb intelligence, phenomenal memory, and unblemished character", she epitomized what Schenirer was trying to achieve in a Bais Yaakov student and became Schenirer's closest disciple and confidante.

 After completing the two-year course of study, she was sent to Brisk, Poland, where she served as the sole religious studies teacher at the Bais Yaakov school in that city for the next five years.
 Her teaching skills were noticed by Rabbi Yitzchok Zev Soloveitchik, the Brisker Rav, who praised her ability to imbue students with Torah knowledge and fear of Heaven.

+Marriage and move to America

 In 1936 she was introduced to Rabbi Boruch Kaplan, an American student who, through the efforts of Rabbi Yaakov Yosef Herman, had studied at the Chevron Yeshiva, Mir, Kaminetz, and Brisk yeshivas.
 After they met, Kaplan returned to America during Hanukkah 1936 and they corresponded by mail.
 As a condition for the shidduch (match), his family insisted that the couple live in America.
 At that time, the American lifestyle was perceived as detrimental to families wishing to live according to Torah values.
 Vichna's uncle privately thought that she should refuse to leave Europe, but advised her to consult with the Brisker Rav.
 The Rav assured her, "With Rav Boruch, you can go wherever he wants".
 The couple was engaged by mail in 1936 and married on August 8, 1937, eleven days after Vichna arrived in New York City.

+The young couple had an apartment at 134 South 9th Street, in the Williamsburg section of Brooklyn, a heavily Jewish neighborhood.
+It was in this apartment that they started Bais Yaakov of Williamsburg.

-They had nine sons and four daughters.
+The Kaplans had nine sons and four daughters.